shakna-israel/dedlit/README.md

 ## Why?

-dedlit was thrown together in 5mins, because I felt the existing tools were overly restrictive, or overly complex, and am writing a series of documents on implementing a language in Lua.
+dedlit was originally thrown together in 5mins, because I felt the existing tools were overly restrictive, or overly complex, and am writing a series of documents on implementing a language in Lua.

 I don't expect it is appropriate for any other purpose, but considering how simple it is, you may find some.